CUBRID Lock Manager

 • lub(S, X) = XX already implies S

-• Implementation: a square table indexed by (held, requested)src/transaction/lock_table.c.
+• Implementation: a square table lock_Conv[requested][current]src/transaction/lock_table.c.

 © 2026 CUBRID Corporation.
 All rights reserved.

-Worked example A — self-upgrade with no conflict
+Worked example A — self-upgrade with no conflict (PATH F)

 SELECT * FROM accounts WHERE id = 5; -- step 1